Edward Said: Death and legacy

 Said died at the age of 67 in New York City on 24 September 2003, after a 12-year struggle with chronic lymphocytic leukemia.
 He was survived by his wife, Mariam C. Said, his son, Wadie Said, and his daughter, Najla Said.
 The eulogists included Alexander Cockburn ("A Mighty and Passionate Heart"); Seamus Deane ("A Late Style of Humanism"); Christopher Hitchens ("A Valediction for Edward Said"); Tony Judt ("The Rootless Cosmopolitan"); Michael Wood ("On Edward Said"); and Tariq Ali ("Remembering Edward Said, 1935–2003").
 Said is buried in the Protestant Cemetery in Broumana, Jabal Lubnan, Lebanon.
 His headstone indicates he died on 25 September 2003.

 The tributes to Said include books and schools.
 The books include Waiting for the Barbarians: A Tribute to Edward W. Said (2008) that features essays by Akeel Bilgrami, Rashid Khalidi, and Elias Khoury; Edward Said: The Charisma of Criticism (2010), by Harold Aram Veeser, a critical biography; and Edward Said: A Legacy of Emancipation and Representations (2010), with essays by Joseph Massad, Ilan Pappé, Ella Shohat, Ghada Karmi, Noam Chomsky, Gayatri Chakravorty Spivak, and Daniel Barenboim.

 In 2002, Sheikh Zayed bin Sultan Al Nayhan, the founder and president of the United Arab Emirates, and others endowed the Edward Said Chair at Columbia University; it was filled by Rashid Khalidi from 2003 until his retirement in 2024.

 In November 2004, in Palestine, Birzeit University renamed their music school the Edward Said National Conservatory of Music.

 The Barenboim–Said Academy (Berlin) was established in 2012.

 In 2016, California State University, Fresno started examining applicants for a newly created Professorship in Middle East Studies named after Edward Said, but after months of examining applicants, Fresno State canceled the search.
 Some observers claim that the cancellation was due to pressure from pro-Israeli individuals and groups.

+A documentary film revolving around Said, Edward Said: Between Worlds directed by Maiken Baird, with Alex Gibney serving as executive producer, and Said's daughter, Najla serving as a consulting producer, will have its world premiere at the 2026 Toronto International Film Festival.